SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 *Note: This list is the same as the section for 'Book of Life or Tree of Life?' excluding DRA, WYC and including WEB.*

+*Note: The New King James Version (NKJV) footnotes: "NU (Critical) wash their robes.
+It would otherwise have been eliminated.*

 1. 21st Century King James Version (KJ21) © 1994 (Already Eliminated!)
 1. BRG Bible (BRG) Blue Red and Gold Letter Edition™ Copyright © 2012 (Already Eliminated!)
 <!-- 1.
 Douay-Rheims 1899 American Edition (DRA) Public Domain -->